cosmos/cosmos-sdk/cosmovisor/README.md

 *Note: If new versions of the application are not set up to run in-place store migrations, migrations will need to be run manually before restarting `cosmovisor` with the new binary.
 For this reason, we recommend applications adopt in-place store migrations.*

 *Note: If validators would like to enable the auto-download option, and they are currently running an application using Cosmos SDK `v0.42`, they will need to use Cosmovisor [`v0.1`](https://github.com/cosmos/cosmos-sdk/releases/tag/cosmovisor%2Fv0.1.0).
-Later versions do not support Cosmos SDK `v0.42` or earlier with the auto-download option enabled.*
+Later versions of Cosmovisor do not support Cosmos SDK `v0.42` or earlier if the auto-download option is enabled.*

 ## Contributing